 - Spoon cream cheese mixture into crust and spread smooth.

-- Chill for at least an hour or up to a day or two.
+- Chill for at least a couple of hours or up to a day or two.

 - Serve cold.